DataDog/datadog-lambda-rb/README.md

 ### DD_ENHANCED_METRICS

-If you set the value of this variable to "true" then the Lambda layer will increment a Lambda integration metric called `aws.lambda.enhanced.invocations` with each invocation and `aws.lambda.enhanced.errors` if the invocation results in an error.
+When enabled then Lambda layer will increment a Lambda integration metric called `aws.lambda.enhanced.invocations` with each invocation and `aws.lambda.enhanced.errors` if the invocation results in an error.
 These metrics are tagged with the function name, region, account, runtime, memorysize, and `cold_start:true|false`.
+Use the DD_ENHANCED_METRICS environment variable to toggle this on or off, (defaults to true).

 ## Usage